-Although no assurances can be provided, the metallurgical work is now projected to commence in early 2016.
-The value engineering study is currently ongoing and is anticipated to continue through to the end of February, 2016.
-The detailed engineering study will commence after the value engineering study is completed.
+Although no assurances can be provided, the FEED Study is currently ongoing and is anticipated to continue through to the end of December 2016.
+This will be followed by a decision to pursue a bulk sample and/or the construction of a pilot plant.